 As long as your coffee grounds don’t exceed 15-20% of the total soil content, your banana trees (and most other plants) shouldn’t have any issues with growth.

-If you do find that you have extra coffee grounds to spare, and are looking to use them on other plants, consider giving them to companion plants that also benefit banana plants.
+If you do find that you have extra coffee grounds to spare, and are looking to use them on other plants, consider giving them to companion plants for banana plants.